nion-software/nionswift/docs/user_interface.rst

 * Change the fill color and stroke color using the color or text boxes under each layer's section.

- * Input colors with text like rgb(100, 50, 200), #55AAFF, or a web-defined color like “Blue”
+ * Change colors with text like rgb(100, 50, 200), #55AAFF, or a web-defined color like “Blue”

  * Choose colors with the color selection panel by clicking on the color box next to “Fill Color” or “Stroke Color.”